Home < Blog < Why Milliseconds Matter: The 5G Real-Time Opportunity

 Ali Shah, a network performance strategist at Nokia, highlighted the stressed global supply chain, pointing to the recent disruption at the Suez Canal as an example of what’s happening at ports around the world.
 His firm’s digital cloud automation platform enables constant video surveillance that maximizes the efficiency of cranes and vehicles’ geopositioning.

-Erin Lao, head of 5G Systems at Ericsson, shared a similar infrastructure case with her company’s smart factory in Texas.
+Erin Liao, head of 5G Systems at Ericsson, shared a similar infrastructure case with her company’s smart factory in Texas.
 The autonomous synchronization of drones, sensors, and devices relies on low latency and high throughput to help with the manufacturing of its 5G equipment.

 5G’s Elevation of Existing Tech